jlangch/venice/doc/readme/openai-functions.md

 ```

-### Full weather example with supplied functions (attempt 2)
+### Full weather example with supplied functions (version 2)

 The first attempt is not really satisfying.
 We actually want the model to answer the
 question.
-It should use the results from the called functions as additional knowledge
+It should use the results from the functions as additional knowledge
-helping answering the question.
+helping answering questions.

-To achieve this, we need to feedback the results from the questions into the models
+To achieve this, we need to feed back the results from the questions into the model's
 context and prompt it again with the knowledge enriched context.

 The second knowledge enhanced prompt will look like: